If you’re looking for a video about how to frost cupcakes, it’s moved! Click here for our instructional post on How to Frost Cupcakes.

 Here’s what you’ll need:

 —A Wilton 1M star tip.
-Although Walmart sells Wilton products, I haven’t been able to find this particular tip of the coupler that goes with it at Walmart; I’ve had to go somewhere like Michael’s or Hobby Lobby.
+The easiest is to grab this from Amazon!
+Although Walmart sells Wilton products, I haven’t been able to find this particular tip of the coupler that goes with it at Walmart; you can also try to go somewhere like Michael’s or Hobby Lobby.

 As you can see, the 1M tip is significantly larger than a standard decorating tip: